camillawillow29-gift/backup/README.md

-# Brave Origin Paywall Bypass
+# Brave Origin Paywall Bypass (YOU DONT NEED NIGHTLY SINCE ITS BUGGY)

 A small Windows batch script that unlocks Brave Origin locally by patching the browser profile state.